styx-emulator/styx-emulator/CONTRIBUTING.md

 If you have a cool idea, extra tool etc that doesn't currently have a place, `incubation` is your friend.

+### git hooks

+#### pre-commit

+By default you should have the `pre-commit` hooks setup (running `pip install pre-commit && pre-commit install`).
+This will locally check the main lint step in CI.

+#### pre-push

+If your organization has `pre-push` "safety" checks to ensure you don't push certain things, you can take advantage of our pre-packaged hook.

+On a posix-ish system run `./util/etc/git/pre-push`, and it will install the git hook for you.
+The pre-push hook is controlled by the following environment variables:

+- `STYX_DIRTY_WORDS`:
+  - Settable by `.local.env`, automatically picked up by `direnv`
+  - Comma delimited list
+- `STYX_PRE_PUSH_BYPASS`:
+  - Pushes code even when the pre-push check fails
+  - If this var is set it will ignore any dirty word violations
+- `STYX_PRE_PUSH_DEBUG`:
+  - Extremely verbose logging of the pre-push checks
+  - If this var is set it will emit debug logs

 ### Remote Development Containers